Things to Do In Washington, DC For Halloween

 9. Nightmare on M Street

-This huge block party takes place at Dupont Circle on 29th of every October and is perfect for adults.
-It is widely popular the locals who fill the selected DC areas with goblins and ghouls.
+This huge block party takes place at Dupont Circle on the 29th of every October and is perfect for adults.
+It is widely popular with the locals who fill the selected DC areas with goblins and ghouls.
 You can stop by an array of participating restaurants and bars, each offering something special such as themed snacks or low-priced drinks.
 In short, you are sure to have a good time when attending Nightmare on M Street.

 10. Air and Scare

 This event takes place at Udvar-Hazy Center in the National Air and Space Museum on every October 22nd.
 If you are looking to have some old-fashioned Halloween fun, then bring out your entire family or group of friends to Chantilly, where you will be able to trick or treat at various locations, stroll through spooky and seasonal décor, and have fun with all the themed crafts.
 And the best part?
 You don’t have to register yourself or pay an admission fee!